 It’s up to you to define what is discipline.
 But the bottom line is, you have to stick to it.
 (Not your mother.)

 Ask anyone who has become successful at something through their own blood and sweat.
 They will tell you the value of discipline.
-Discipline means respect.
+As my dad has taught me, discipline means respect.
 Respect for your job, your project, your instrument, or whatever it is you want to succeed at.
 Discipline means prioritizing, say, doing well on that chemistry exam over Tinder drama and ad hoc ski trips.

 So if you’re struggling with accomplishing something, ask yourself: am I prioritizing this at a level I am satisfied with?
 What is the minimum level of discipline I should invest in?
 Define that level, and stick to it like a law.